-Gardens are usually packed with plants that cover the ground and provide shade, plenty of hiding places and a perfect spot for prey hunting.
-Most gardens have food productions from fruits, vegetables and herb garden.
-So, your garden becomes a good place for snakes to feast on rodents and enjoy a light salad.
+Gardens are usually packed with plants that cover the ground and provide shade, plenty of hiding places, and a perfect spot for prey hunting.
+Most gardens have food productions including fruits, vegetables, and herbs.

 How to practice snake control in your garden?

 - Mulch with rough, jagged materials